10 demographic trends that are shaping the U.S. and the world

 3America’s demographic changes are shifting the electorate – and American politics.
 The 2016 electorate will be the most diverse in U.S. history due to strong growth among Hispanic eligible voters, particularly U.S.-born youth.
 There are also wide gaps opening up between the generations on many social and political issues.
 Young adult Millennials are much more likely than their elders to hold liberal views on many political and social issues, though they are also less likely to identify with either political party: 50% call themselves political independents.

-4Millennials, young adults born after 1980, are the new generation to watch.
-They have likely surpassed Baby Boomers (born 1946-1964) as the largest U.S. generation and differ significantly from their elders in many ways.
-They are the most racially diverse generation in American history: 43% of Millennial adults are non-white, the highest share of any generation.
+4Millennials, young adults born from 1981 to 1996, are the new generation to watch.
+By 2019 they will surpass Baby Boomers (born 1946-1964) as the largest U.S. adult generation, and they differ significantly from their elders in many ways.
+They are the most racially diverse adult generation in American history: 43% of Millennials are nonwhite, the highest share of any generation.
 And while they are on track to be the most educated generation to date, this achievement has come at a cost: Many Millennials are struggling with student debt.
 In addition to the weak labor market of recent years, student debt is perhaps one reason why many are still living at home.
 Despite these troubles, Millennials are the most upbeat about their financial future: More than eight-in-ten say they either currently have enough money to lead the lives they want or expect to in the future.

 5Women’s role in the labor force and leadership positions has grown dramatically.
 The labor force participation rate for American women has risen steadily since the 1960s.
 In fact, mothers were the sole or primary breadwinner in a record 40% of all households with children in 2011.
 The gender pay gap has narrowed over this period of time, especially for young women just entering the labor force, but it still persists.
 As more women have entered the workforce, the share of women in top leadership jobs has risen, but they still make up a small share of the nation’s political and business leaders relative to men.
 Why the continued disparity?
 While Americans say women are every bit as capable of being good leaders as men, four-in-ten believe they are held to higher standards than men and that the U.S. is just not ready to put more women in top leadership positions.